sel4-cap/OBSOLETE-seL4-DevKit-Doc/seL4-doc/src/bootloader.md

 #### Loading from SD Card

 The SD card is used to store the bootloader, U-Boot.
 The SD card may also be used to store the application's ELF file that is to be loaded into RAM by the bootloader.
-If the SD card is partitioned as described in the [SD Card Preparation](sd_card_preparation.md) section, the `BOOT` partition is used for this.
+If the SD card is partitioned as described in the [SD Card Preparation](sd_card_preparation.md) section, the `BOOT` partition is used for this by placing the `sel4_image` file in the root of the partition.

 An advantage of this approach is that it makes use of a single medium that (a) is already being used to store U-Boot and (b) generally has a much larger capacity than is required by U-Boot alone.

-A disadvantage is that while U-Boot is likely to be a relatively unchanging artefact (once it has been configured for a particular computer board), during development the application is likely to be modified repeatedly, and removing, reprogramming, and replacing the SD card is inconvenient and physically stresses the card and its mountings.
+A disadvantage is that while U-Boot is likely to be a relatively unchanging artefact (once it has been configured for a particular board), during development the application is likely to be modified repeatedly, and removing, reprogramming, and replacing the SD card is inconvenient and physically stresses the card and its mountings.

 #### Loading from USB Flash Drive

 The MaaXBoard has two USB 3.0 connectors that U-Boot is able to access, so the application file may be stored on a removable USB flash drive (i.e. thumb/pen drive) and loaded into RAM by U-Boot.
+To load the `sel4_image` binary from a USB flash drive the file needs to be placed in the root of a FAT formatted drive.

 Compared with loading from SD card, this approach has the advantage of leaving the SD card and its U-Boot image undisturbed, although it still involves physical insertion and removal of the flash drive on both the development board and the host machine whenever a new version is to be tested.